cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

      - Optional scope filter.
 If not specified, defaults to 'user'.

 This will return a JSON array that lists the plugins of the specified type and name available to the artifact.
+As can been seen compared with the endpoint :ref:`http-restful-api-artifact-available-plugins`, this provides all details on the specified plugin.
 Each element in the array is a JSON object containing the artifact that the plugin originated from, and the plugin's class name, description, name, type, and properties.

 Example output for the ``ScriptFilter`` plugin available to version |literal-release|
 of the ``cdap-etl-batch`` artifact (pretty-printed and reformatted to fit):